umg-kmr/SWIM/docs/_build/html/_sources/installation.rst.txt

 .. note::

    Currently only tested with boost v1_87_0.
+But should work with later versions as well.

-Compilation:
+Compilation
 ____________

 No installation is required to use SWIM.
 To obtain and use SWIM follow the following steps: